What happens after treatment for Hodgkin disease?

 - Copies of imaging tests (CT or MRI scans, etc.), which can usually be stored digitally (on a DVD, etc.)

 - If you had surgery, a copy of your operative report(s)

-- If you had chemotherapy or monoclonal antibodies, a list of the drugs, drug doses, and when you took them
+- If you had chemotherapy or other drug treatments, a list of the drugs, drug doses, and when you took them